gatanasov/raven-js/docs/install.rst

 are accessible over both http and https, so we recommend leaving the protocol off.

-Our CDN distributes builds with and without :doc:`plugins <plugins>`.
+Our CDN distributes builds with and without :doc:`plugins <plugins>`. //broken link

 .. sourcecode:: html